tmr08c/tmr08c.github.io/content/blog/2021/06/using-mix-install/index.md

 categories: ["elixir"]
 ---

 Despite being a compiled language, Elixir has provided support for running code in a single file as though it were a scripting language since its inception.
-By using the `.exs` extension, Elixir will compile the file in-memory and run the compiled code.
+When processing a file with the `.exs` extension Elixir will compile the file in-memory and run the compiled code.

 ## A Basic Elixir Script